Lyuba Yakimchuk: Early life and education

-Yakimchuk was born and raised in Pervomaisk, Luhansk Oblast, a small coal-mining town near Luhansk in Ukraine's industrial east.
+Yakimchuk was born and raised in Pervomaisk, Luhansk Oblast, a small coal-mining town near Luhansk in Ukraine's industrial east, from a Ukrainian speaking family.

 She graduated from the University of Luhansk and the National University of Kyiv-Mohyla Academy.

 Life and work

 Having moved to Kyiv, Yakimchuk was visiting her parents at their family home in Pervomaisk in 2014 when the area was occupied by Russian separatist forces.
 Her parents and sister became internally displaced persons.
 Yakimchuk's book of poems, Apricots of Donbas, focuses on that time and the conflict in the area.
 Maria G. Rewakowicz wrote in the Los Angeles Review of Books that "Both [Serhiy] Zhadan and Yakimchuk come from the conflict-ridden Donbas and, even though they no longer live there, have emerged as the region's trusted spokespersons."

 Her play The Wall was produced at the Ivan Franko National Academic Drama Theater in Kyiv.
 She wrote the script for the film "Slovo" House: Unfinished Novel (2021), about Ukrainian artists living in the Slovo Building, persecuted by the totalitarian system, against the backdrop of the Holodomor.